-1 NEEDS CHECKLIS IS YES NO N/A CONSIDERATIONS: Do you have special dietary needs?
+YES NO N/A CONSIDERATIONS: ILO NO IN/A Do you have special dietary needs?
 If YES, use the MENU PLANNER Do health providers have your contact information (routine and emergency)?
-Have you provide your out-of-area contact your contact information?
-Does your medical providers have plans for a disaster? (use notes) Have you made prior arrangements with your doctor or hospital for a disaster?
+Have you provided your out-of-area contact your contact information?
+Does your medical providers have plans for a disaster?
+(Use notes) Have you made prior arrangements with your doctor or hospital for a disaster?
 Do you take any prescription medicines?
 If YES, use the MEDICATION LOG Do you take any over the counter medicines?
-If YES, use the MEDICATION LOG Do you have at least a two week supply of your medicine and a way to replace them?
+If YES, use the MEDICATION LOG Do you have at least a two-week supply of your medicine and a way to replace them?
 What will happen if you are away from home and your regular doctor and pharmacy?
-What if your doctor or regular pharmacy is effected and not available?
+What if your doctor or regular pharmacy is affected and not available?
 Does any of your medicine need to be refrigerated?
 Do you use oxygen cylinders?
-If YES, use the SPECIALIZED MEDICAL EQUIPMENT INFORMATION. (cylinder size, spare cylinders, supply duration) Do you use an electric wheelchair or scooter?
 If YES, use the SPECIALIZED MEDICAL EQUIPMENT INFORMATION.
+(Cylinder size, spare cylinders, supply duration) Do you use an electric wheelchair or scooter?
+If YES, use the SPECIALIZED MEDICAL EQUIPMENT INFORMATION.
 Do you have extra batteries for your medical equipment?
-Do you use a manual wheel chair?
+Do you use a manual wheelchair?
 If YES, use the SPECIALIZED MEDICAL EQUIPMENT INFORMATION.
-Do you rely on other battery powered equipment If YES, use the SPECIALIZED MEDICAL EQUIPMENT INFORMATION. (hearing aids, alarms, phone alerts) Do you use any other electrical equipment that is critical to your well-being?
-Do you use disposable or limited use items (i.e. dressings, catheters, cannulas, adult diapers?
+Do you rely on other battery powered equipment If YES, use the SPECIALIZED MEDICAL EQUIPMENT INFORMATION.
+(Hearing aids, alarms, phone alerts) Do you use any other electrical equipment that is critical to your well-being?
+Do you use disposable or limited use items (i.e., dressings, catheters, cannulas, adult diapers?
 If YES, use the SPECIALIZED MEDICAL EQUIPMENT INFORMATION.

-DRIVING ASSIS STANCE & TRANSPORTATION INFORMATION
+DRIVING ASSISTANCE & TRANSPORTATION INFORMATION

 Driver or Company Name: y Name:

-Account Number:
+Accou ınt Nu mber:

-Telepl hone l Numb er:
+Telepl hone I Numbe er:

 Emerg gency Telep hone

 Numb er:

 YES NO N/A CONSIDERATIONS:

 Have you regis stered with the County Special Needs Program?

 Do you have a Special Needs Shelter assignment?

-Have you infor rmed your caregiver of your Special Needs Shelter?
+- rmed your caregiver of your Special Needs Shelter?
 (You must

-have a care gi ver)
+have a care gi

 Do you have y our caregiver's contact them?

 Do you have a service animal?
-If YES, your shelter may have you complete an
+If YES, your shelter may have you complete a

-SERVICE ANIMAL FORM
+SERVICE ANIMAL FORM.

-Notes Notes:
+Notes:

 SPECIALIZED MEDICAL EQUIPMENT INFORMATION

 Type of Medical Equipment:

 Supplier/Repair Service Name:

 Account Number:

 Telephone Number:

 Emergency Telephone

 Number:

 Type of Medical Equipment:

 Supplier/Repair Service Name:

 Account Number:

 Telephone Number:

 Emergency Telephone

 Number:

 Type of Medical Equipment:

 Supplier/Repair Service Name:

 Account Number:

 Telephone Number:

 Emergency Telephone

 Number:

 Type of Medical Equipment:

 Supplier/Repair Service Name:

 Account Number:

 Telephone Number:

-Emergency Telephone Number:
+Emergency Telephone

+Number:

 Type of Medical Equipment:

-Supplier/Repair Service Name: Account Number:
+Supplier/Repair Service Name:

+Account Number:

 Telephone Number:

 Emergency Telephone

 Number:

 Type of Medical Equipment:

 Supplier/Repair Service Name:

 Account Number:

 Telephone Number:

-Emergency Telephone
+Emergency Telephone Number:

-Number:

 Type of Medical Equipment:

 Supplier/Repair Service Name:

 Account Number:

 Telephone Number:

 Emergency Telephone

 Number:

 Type of Medical Equipment:

 Supplier/Repair Service Name:

 Account Number:

 Telephone Number:

 Emergency Telephone

 Number: